About the Active Citizens Fund

 The decision as to whether an application is successful will be

-made by either the NPU Commander or a participatory budgeting
+made by the NPU Commander in consultation with our Independent

 Applications for funding from a group or organisation should be